johnpapa/pwa-angular/README.md

 ## Variations

 There are various techniques in this repo, contained in different branches.
-Each accomplishes similar tasks, with variations n the end result.
-Learn moer below.
+Each accomplishes similar tasks, with variations in the end result.
+Learn more below.
 All contain `manifest.json`, and variations on the service worker and code to use the servie worker.

 | branch  | features  |
 |---|---|